 - 1⁄2 tsp. kosher salt

-- Heat oil in a 10″ skillet or wok over high heat.
-Add ginger and cook until fragrant, about 2 minutes.
-Add sugar, salt, squash, and 1⁄2 cup water.
-Bring to a boil, reduce heat to medium, and cover; cook, stirring occasionally, until squash is tender, 8–12 minutes.
-Transfer to a serving bowl and serve.
+- To a large cast-iron skillet set over high heat, add the oil.
+When it is hot and shimmering, add the ginger and cook until fragrant and softened slightly, about 2 minutes.
+Stir in the squash, sugar, salt, and ½ cup of water.
+Bring to a boil, then cover and turn the heat to medium.
+Cook, stirring occasionally, until the squash is tender when pierced with a fork, 8–12 minutes.
+Transfer to a bowl and serve hot.